PeterPlucinski/peterplucinski.github.io/_posts/2018-10-19-writing-to-google-sheets-using-node.md

 2. Following the guide, install the Google APIs client side library: `npm install googleapis@27 --save`

-3. In step 3 of their guide, Google provides some useful exmaple code for working with their API.
+3. In step 3, there is some useful example code for working with the API.
 I've reproduced the code below.
 Note that this of course may change in the future.
-We'll be re-using some of this code and modyfying it for our purposes.
-The code does authentication and reads out some data stored in a sample spreadsheet.
+We'll be re-using some of this code and modifying it for our purposes.
+The example code does authentication and reads out some data stored in a sample spreadsheet.

 ```
 const fs = require('fs');